-The CarverMuseumATX master planning process will continue the previous planning efforts of the George Washington Carver Museum, Cultural, and Genealogy Center and will guide future development in alignment with the community’s values, needs, and priorities.
+The CarverMuseumATX facility expansion planning process will continue the previous planning efforts of the George Washington Carver Museum, Cultural, and Genealogy Center and will guide future development in alignment with the community’s values, needs, and priorities.
 On June 10, 2021, the Facility Expansion Plan was unanimously approved by City Council.

 Thank you for joining us on the journey

 This project relied on community voices to create a plan that reflects hopes and desires of the community.
 Opportunities for community input and involvement included stakeholder meetings, virtual community open houses, small group conversations, surveys, online engagement, and more.